 Kling

 Kling 3.0 is the best model on Martini for animating images that contain people.
 Its Pro tier generates the most natural facial expressions, body movement, and hair physics of any image-to-video model.
-Standard tier costs 19 credits/second (95 credits for a 5-second clip), while Pro costs 25 credits/second (125 credits for 5 seconds).
-The price gap is modest, but the quality gap on human faces is dramatic — Pro handles the micro-expressions (blinking rhythm, mouth corners lifting, subtle head tilts) that make the difference between "obviously AI" and "wait, is that real?"
+Two tiers are available: Standard for fast iteration and Pro for delivery-grade output.
+The quality gap on human faces is dramatic — Pro handles the micro-expressions (blinking rhythm, mouth corners lifting, subtle head tilts) that make the difference between "obviously AI" and "wait, is that real?"
 For landscapes and objects without people, Standard is perfectly sufficient.

 The source image matters more than the prompt for image-to-video quality — it's the single biggest factor in whether your animation looks natural or forced.
 Images with implied motion produce dramatically better results: a person mid-stride (the model continues the walking motion), wind-blown hair (the model adds flowing movement), waves about to crash (the model completes the wave).
 Static, symmetrical, formally posed images are the hardest to animate convincingly because the model has to invent motion from scratch rather than continuing motion that's already implied.
 If your source image is a stiff headshot against a plain background, even Kling 3.0 Pro will struggle.
 Consider using an Image node first to generate a more dynamic starting image — for example, use FLUX Kontext to edit a formal headshot into a more candid pose before feeding it to the Video node.